-In a Bankruptcy matter, a lawyer is required for a child’s claim.
+Bankruptcy Lawyer required for a child’s bankruptcy claim.

 Chapter 7 Adversary Proceeding Background: